Kreshnik/acf-divider-field/README.md

 # ACF Divider Field

-Show a divider between field groups.
+An divider field that lets you group multiple fields under an divider.

 ![Preview](divider.png)